Jameshunter1/Portfolio/README.md

 ## Personal Portfolio

 This portfolio website is a prime example of modern web development, built using Next.js, React, Tailwind CSS, and Sanity.io.
-The website showcases the developer's ability to build fast, responsive, and visually appealing web applications using cutting-edge technologies and frameworks.
+The website showcases the ability to build fast, responsive, and visually appealing web applications using cutting-edge technologies and frameworks.

 The use of Next.js and React has enabled the creation of a modular and efficient codebase, allowing for improved performance and faster loading times.
 Additionally, the use of Tailwind CSS has facilitated the creation of a consistent and modern design language throughout the website, making it easy to navigate and visually appealing.
 Furthermore, the integration of Sanity.io as a content management system has made it simple to manage and update portfolio items, providing a flexible and scalable infrastructure for future development.